wayneagl/playbook/protocols/ramp-up/README.md

 ## Read our Playbook - All of it
 We painstakingly write and update our playbook so that everyone in the company is aligned and work towards a common goal.

 Please read the entire playbook.
 Take notes, ask questions and try to understand as much as possible from the playbook.
-This will help you to get into the Futureworkz culture quickly.
+This will help you to get into the Agilelab culture quickly.

-Here's the link to our playbook: http://github.com/futureworkz/playbook
+Here's the link to our playbook: https://github.com/wayneagl/playbook

 ## Drills
 There are many best practices to code a project in the world.
-Futureworkz adopts a set of best practices that are optimized for our development needs.
+Agilelab adopts a set of best practices that are optimized for our development needs.
 All the best practices are captures in our [drills](../drills/README.md).

 You should go through all the drills and make sure you master them.
 Repeat the drills more than 2-3 times to really master it.
 (Yes it is boring but it is effective)